How does Medicare work with VA Benefits?

 VA benefits and Medicare are totally separate programs with different coverages.
 Some things to remember and consider:

 - Medicare will not cover expenses or services received at a VA center or facility, and vice versa.
-Medicare coverage works for Medicare certified facilities that are within your coverage.
+It’s coverage works for the certified facilities within your coverage and plan.

 - VA benefits do not pay for anything Medicare related, including deductibles, cost sharing, coinsurance or copayments.